moticanvm/OpenAI-ChatGPT-Export-Offline-Viewer-/README.md

 # 💬 ChatGPT Export Viewer

-A free, offline, single-file tool to browse, search, and export your entire ChatGPT conversation history.
-One HTML file, 85 KB — no Python, no dependencies, no sign-ups.
-Open in browser, load your export folder.
-View conversations with images, audio playback, and full-text search.
-Export to PDF, HTML, Markdown, or RTF — single or bulk.
-100% offline, zero external calls.
+A free, offline tool that turns your ChatGPT data export into a browsable, searchable conversation viewer — all from a single 85 KB HTML file.
+No Python, no dependencies, no sign-ups.
+Just open it in your browser and load your exported folder.
+View conversations with images, audio playback, and full-text search, then convert and export to PDF, HTML, Markdown, or RTF — individually or in bulk.
+Runs entirely offline with zero external calls.
 Your data never leaves your computer.

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)